-Just as we do at home, we aim to keep the food in our blog balanced.
+Just as we do at home, we aim to keep the food in our blog balanced, just like this Vegan Lentil Stew.
 This seems intentional, and to a certain point it is, but I’ve also noticed that over time I’ve unconsciously been avoiding repeating too many recipes of the same category.

 Sadly lentils are not as used in our cuisine as much as I wish they were.
 Not only are they a great source of protein, lentils are also very filling.
 A good lentil stew is a pleasure to the stomach and tastebuds.

 For this stew I added thyme, another sadly underutilized ingredient in our cuisine.
 Thyme, uncommon as it is in some regions of our country, it is an essential part of legume and bean dishes in the northwestern region of the country, where it is known as “ditén”, a word of Haitian origin.
 Thyme to me tastes somewhere between aniseed and mint, a tickly flavor that cannot be found in another herb.